 HTP Scheduled Line: A transmission facility that interconnects the NYCA to the PJM Interconnection, L.L.C.
 Control Area at the West 49th Street Substation, New York, NY and terminates in Ridgefield, New Jersey.

+Hybrid Storage Resource (“HSR”): As defined in the ISO Services Tariff.